rust-lang/rust/text/0000-rustc-bug-fix-procedure.md

 breaking change.
 If we can submit PRs to fix the problem, so much the better.

-#### What if issuing a warning is too hard?

-It does happen from time to time that it is nigh impossible to isolate the breaking change so that you can issue warnings.
-In such cases, the best strategy is to mitigate:
+#### Is it ever acceptable to go directly to issuing errors?

+Changes that are believed to have negligible impact can go directly to issuing an error.
+One rule of thumb would be to check against `crates.io`: if fewer than 10 **total** affected projects are found (**not** root errors), we can move straight to an error.
+In such cases, we should still make the "breaking change" page as before, and we should ensure that the error directs users to this page.
+In other words, everything should be the same except that users are getting an error, and not a warning.
+Moreover, we should submit PRs to the affected projects (ideally before the PR implementing the change lands in rustc).

+If the impact is not believed to be negligible (e.g., more than 10 crates are affected), then warnings are required (unless the compiler team agrees to grant a special exemption in some particular case).
+If implementing warnings is not feasible, then we should make an aggressive strategy of migrating crates before we land the change so as to lower the number of affected crates.
+Here are some techniques for approaching this scenario:

 1. Issue warnings for subparts of the problem, and reserve the new errors for the smallest set of cases you can.
 2. Try to give a very precise error message that suggests how to fix the problem and directs users to the tracking issue.
 3. It may also make sense to layer the fix: